-Dental Phobia is the fear of dentistry and of receiving dental care.
+Dental Phobia is the fear of dentistry itself and of receiving dental care.
 A pathological form of this fear called dental phobia or dental anxiety.
-This phobia comes in varying extremes.
-For most, it is simply a nervousness upon visiting a dentist, for others it paralyzes them with fear even thinking about the dentist.
-Leaving them unable to seek dental care.
+This phobia comes very different extremes.
+For many, it is simply a general nervous feeling upon visiting a dentist, for others it can paralyze them with dreaded fear even thinking about the dentist or in some cases driving by a dental office.
+Leaving them unable to get the dental care they need.

-Dental phobia can be the serious, often paralyzing fear of seeking dental care.
-It is believed that almost 50% of the American population does not seek regular dental care.
-About 15% of all Americans avoid much needed care due to anxiety and fear surrounding the dental experience.
-This translates to about 40 million people so afraid of dental treatment that they avoid it altogether.
+Dental phobia can be a very serious, often paralyzing fear of seeking dental care.
+It is believed that approximately 50% of the US population does not seek out regular, routine dental care.
+Approximately 15% of all Americans avoid much needed dental care due to anxiety and fear surrounding the dentistry experience.
+This is about 40 million people so afraid of dental treatment that they just avoid it altogether.

 Dental Anxiety comes from many sources, a previous bad dental visit, news stories, or even from your own parents.
 The end result is, that they neglect to maintain their dental health.
 This creates even more problems for them.
 Unfortunately, most dentists are not trained in the psychology and treatment of dental phobia or dental anxiety.
 Patients with even mild dental phobia require special attention.
 Most people to this day, still associate dentistry with pain and discomfort.
 They do not realize there are dentists out there that are trained to minimize unnecessary discomfort during dental work, and listening to their individual needs.
 These dentists are trained to be more sensitive and diligent towards reducing discomfort.